 "Thank you for a great day" or "Thank you for keeping Mary safe" or "Thank you for my husband and boys and their health" or simply acknowledging that a wish had been fulfilled: "Thank you for making sure the new German girls had a great lesson and the horses behaved!"

 And "Thank you for helping me understand so-and-so's point of view."
 Or even just a deep breath and the heavenly words...
 "Thank you!".
 A week or two after starting this I noticed that I was feeling less stressed and happier.
 This is when it became a ritual.

 I enjoyed making a little wish each time I passed between the trees and took a huge breath of relief each time I passed the other way and expressed gratitude.
 The habit has never gone away.

 The two trees remind me every day to wish good things for the world, other people, and myself.
-And they remind me to be thankful, grateful for small or big things.
+And they remind me to be thankful, and grateful for small or big things.
 This ritual helps me to see the beauty in the small moments and my surroundings.